 In 2008, an expansion and exchange of operation occurred at Heart River Ranch with a lease of the Short Pines Ranch in South Dakota.
 Heart River rented parts of this ranch and in late 2013, Chuck and Annette leased the whole ranch.
 The years of 2010 and 2011, were very challenging years for the family as both of Chuck’s parents (Charley and Mildred Steffan) passed away and Annette’s mother (Cecilia Obrigewitch) passing away from cancer.
 A bull development feedlot was built south of Belfield, North Dakota to house the both the Red and Black Angus Bulls.
 Also in 2011, Chuck and Annette purchased the registered cow herd from Bud.

 As the years go by the profile of the Ranch is also changing.
 Our son, Tellan married Kayla Klein in September 2014.
 This added a new dimension to the operation of the ranch with Tellan and Kayla taking over the commercial herd, thus allowing the Heart River Ranch to expand it's cow numbers.
-In December of 2015, we were blessed with our first grandchild, Will Steffan and in December 2019, Tellan and Kayla gave us another grandson, Klane.
+In December of 2015, we were blessed with our first grandchild, Will Steffan and in November 2019, Tellan and Kayla gave us another grandson, Klane.
 Our daughter Laura married Colin Madzo in September 2020.
 Laura and Colin help us with at bull sale time, branding and any other time we are working cattle.
 They also gave us a grandson, Cooper born in January 2020 and a granddaughter, Britta in September 2021.
 Finally, our youngest, Quinn married Dan Schaffer in September 2016.
 Quinn and Dan gave us our 2nd grandchild, Luke Schaffer in January 2018 and our first grand daughter Siena in October 2019.
 All of our children still come home and we are grateful that they are able to help us when they can.
 In November 2017, we welcomed Tim and Karen Stevenson to manage the Short Pines Ranch.
-Tim and Karen have helped with various ranch activities over the past few years and it is a pleasure to have them as part of our crew.
+Tim and Karen and their children have helped with various ranch activities over the past few years and it is a pleasure to have them as part of our crew.